eventbrite/Casper-API-Tools/README.md

   You will then be prompted to enter information to connect to the JSS.

-  - The JSS URL, without https://, e.g. `yourjss.jamfcloud.com`
+  - The JSS URL, without https://, e.g. `yourjss.jamfcloud.com` or if locally hosted `yourjss.yourorgdomain.com:8443` (or whatever port is being used)
   - Your JSS username
   - Your JSS password
   - The path to a location different than the location where you've set up the CasperAPI_CLI script to store your encryption keys.
 We set this up above as `/Volumes/Keys`